 If the answer is yes, then as long as you are ahead of your members of your buyers, then you’re able to.
 You’re staying ahead of them.
 They don’t know.
 They don’t know that it’s not all done.
 The only way they would know if it’s all done is if you’ve given them the whole thing all at once and it was only half complete.
 If you step them out, like week one, week two, week three, week four, or month one, month two, month three, month four, as long as you stay ahead of them, then you’re pre-selling your curriculum.
 You’re pre-selling your course.
 The quickest path to cash sometimes doesn’t even have to be complete.

 Any high-ticket offer, you need to sell on the phone.
 A lot of people get weird about phone sales.
-I know I did.
-I did early on, super, super weird about phone sales.
-I couldn't bring myself to pitch.
-I just couldn't.
-I couldn't bring myself to say numbers over a phone.
-I don't know why.
-I mean, it's no different than ordering pizza really, but I just couldn't do it.
-It wasn't until I had been probably on sales calls for at least two or three months before I started getting into it.
+I did early on, super, super weird about phone sales that I couldn’t bring myself to pitch.
+In fact, I couldn’t bring myself to say numbers over a phone and I don’t know why.
+It’s no different than ordering pizza really, but I just couldn’t do it.
+It wasn’t until I had been probably on sales calls for at least two or three months before I started getting into it.

 Then I started loving it, because at the end of the day, a call, you’re starting at somewhere different, every call.
 The way this playbook shows you to set these things up, basically it’s an automated webinar that the call to action on the automated webinar is call signup.
 You use a piece of software like Calendly or Acuity Scheduling or whatever, and they book a call on your calendar.